Skip to main content

 If you’re experiencing database connection issues:

-1. Verify credentials - Check host, port, username, password, and database in your config
+1. Verify credentials - Check host, port, username, and database in your config

 psql -h HOST -p PORT -U USERNAME -d DATABASE